Exodus 16:14

 Nehemiah 9:15

 In their hunger You gave them bread from heaven; in their thirst You brought them water from the rock.
-You told them to go in and possess the land which You had sworn to give them.
+You told them to go in and possess the land that You had sworn to give them.

 Psalm 105:40